yuyutomi/js-eventing-konami-code-lab-nyc-fe-071018/README.md

 This array contains the famous [Konami Code](https://en.wikipedia.org/wiki/Konami_Code) as keyboard event values.
 The Konami Code is a well-known button combination in the video game community that unlocks special features.
-It's become a common Easter egg for web sites to have hidden features behind this code, and now you get to implement it!
+The up-up-down-down-left-right-left-right-B-A key combination has become a common Easter egg for web sites to have hidden features behind this code, and now you get to implement it!

 In `index.html`, you'll see that the JavaScript file is already being loaded in for you: